CRISES IN THE CAPITALIST SYSTEM

 • Land alienation doubled.

-• Use of forced labor became widespread
+• Use of forced labor became increased.

-• Wages were kept extremely low.
+• Wages were set extremely low.

 These measures were intended to compensate for European economic losses.